gtrufitt/dear-evelina/site/content/blog/diy-spinning-astronaut-board.md

 ![](/img/74fb1a06-1bd1-415c-8e1a-b60140b6b825.JPG)

 So I made a Spin Board.
 Or an Astronaut Board.
-For less than £90 (bearing in mind I already had the fabric).
+For less than £90 (bearing in mind I already had the fabric) and minimal DIY skills.
+I'm actually very surprised at how easy this is.
+It could be much cheaper than this too but we don't have the space to be using the jigsaw so I bought all of the wood pre-cut to the specific size, which made it a very quick job!

 ### Here is the step by step of how I made it.

-(All sizes and links at the bottom of the page.)
+_(All sizes and links at the bottom of this post)_

 I bought 2x boards at 24x32” (¾” plywood) and glued and clamped them together.